killercup/scribbles/_drafts/2018-05-30-secret-life-of-cows.md

 If you want to replace the type of `bar` in
 `struct Foo { bar: String }`
 with a `Cow`,
-you'll have to specify the lifetime of the referece the `Cow` can include:
+you'll have to specify the lifetime of the reference the `Cow` can include:
 `struct Foo<'a> { bar: Cow<'a, str> }`.
 This means that everytime you now _use_ `Foo` that lifetime will be tracked, and everytime you take or return `Foo` you might just need to annotate it.

 One easy way around this is to use `'static'`:
-You can omit the lifetime annotation on your strcut, but your Cow can only contain references to static memory.
+You can omit the lifetime annotation on your struct, but your Cow can only contain references to static memory.
 This might sound less useful than a generic lifetime -- that's because it is --